Seriously, if you come to Tokyo and see nothing else, see THIS

 - They make a point of telling you before you go in that there are no maps, that some artworks move from room to room, and that some rooms are hard to find.
 This is all true.
 It takes time to discover where the must-see things you’ve seen pix of are located, so don’t squeeze yourself into a schedule that makes you leave disappointed.

 - Just a data point: I was there for two hours (at an early enough hour that I didn’t have to wait outside any of the rooms to get in), and I could easily have stayed twice as long.
 I did notice Disneyland-like ropes laid out before some of the rooms, so it’s pretty clear that you could spend some time waiting to see the more popular stuff later in the day.

-- The lantern room had a queue outside earliest, so if you want to minimize your wait for that, go there first.
-It’s up a one-flight staircase, and is the only attraction on the second floor.
-The stairs are off one of the long halls that ring the flower rooms, on the left side (if you have your back to the entrance) and if you can’t find it, one of the staff members who are standing around can direct you.
-Ask for “Forest of Resonating Lamps”
+- The lantern room only allows you inside for a few minutes, and it had a queue outside earliest, so if you want to minimize your wait for that, go there first.
+It’s up a one-flight staircase, off one of the long, dark halls that ring the flower rooms, on the left side (if you have your back to the entrance).
+If you can’t find it, one of the staff members who are standing around can direct you.
+Ask for the “Forest of Resonating Lamps”

-Anyone who wants to play in the “Athletic Forest” needs to be wearing sneakers, so the artwork isn’t damaged.
-They rent shoes for both kids and adults, but it’s better just to wear your own.
+Anyone who wants to bounce on the trampoline or visit the room with the color-changing balloons in the “Athletic Forest” needs to be wearing sneakers, so the artwork isn’t damaged.
+They loan shoes for both kids and adults, but it’s better just to wear your own.

 The biggest no-no is that although it’s perfectly fine to take photos and videos, no selfie sticks or tripods are allowed.
 It’s a good idea to read the guidelines on the website before you go.
 And turn off your flash.
 The art is all projected, so you’ll end up with a bunch of photos of white walls if you use your flash (not to mention blinding/annoying other visitors).